How to Create Social Media Graphics Using One Stupid-Simple Rule

 Great design isn’t just about aesthetics—it’s about performance:

-These technical optimisations can dramatically improve how your graphics perform.
+These technical optimisations can dramatically improve the performance of your graphics.

 Post Design Inspiration: Where to Find Fresh Ideas